CyberCitizen01/mailer-backend/readme.md

 ## API Reference
 Note: Parameters are to be included in the name attribute of respective input elements.
-Note: Except `/register` and `/logins` for all other routes, it is expected to have token in the request header.
+Note: Except for `/register` and `/login`, for all other routes, it is expected to have token in the request header as `token:<the-token>` .
 #### Register

 ```http